 3.e Unsuitable costs might include, but are not limited to: travel, accommodation, physical equipment, subsistence (food and drink), employment of other persons to conduct research.

 3.f Applicants are required to give as detailed a budget as possible, including a clear identification and itemisation of the proposed costs.
-No further funds will be granted beyond the agreed budget.
+No further funds will be awarded beyond the agreed budget.

 4. Assessment Criteria

-The DHS Virtual Design History Student Award is assessed by a judging panel composed of trustees on the DHS Executive Committee.
+The Virtual Event Award (Student) is assessed by a judging panel composed of trustees on the DHS Executive Committee.
 Applications are judged on the following criteria:

 · original and significant contribution of the outlined activity to the discipline of design history and its dissemination